310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% endbubble %}

 {% bubble Kanata idle %}
-but of course, thinking about it with more sense — the fact that he has the [exact same] face as me means it is likely that mother birthed a new [child] here.
+but of course, thinking about it with more sense — the fact that he has the [exact same] face as me means it is likely that my mother birthed a new [child] here.

 but i do not know the [real truth]. the people of that [island] are from the same [religion] as me, so their [roots] are the same—

 it is also possible that through very faint [blood] relations, we just so happened to have resembling [faces].

-i will not know the [truth] until [mother] comes back to her [senses].
+i will not know the [truth] until my [mother] comes back to her [senses].
 {% endbubble %}

 {% bubble Kanata smilesoft %}